 4. Children's Social Care Response

-Within the Single Assessment, the assessment of the child's needs should consider:
+The Single Assessment Process will be initiated by Childrens Social Care and completed within statutory timescales, the assessment of the child's needs should consider:

 - An assessment of the change in the behaviour over time (whether it has become more severe or more frequent);